dariannyko/Dariannyko/README.md

 ## 👋 Hi!
-I'm Daria, Frontend Developer
+I'm Daria
-- I like creating new stuff and learning new things
+- I like developing interfaces and learning new things
 - Creative developer with experience in design

 ### Skills and Tools